 - Rarely wake up feeling refreshed

-- May worry about sleep, which makes it harder
+- May worry about sleep, which makes sleeping harder

-- Probably notice the impact on your days
+- Probably notice the effect on your days

 T-score 70+ (severe disturbance)